 CLICK HERE TO REGISTER for THE DISPLACED DISPATCH, the weekly roundup of Displaced Nation posts—delivered to your inbox every Saturday!
-Includes book giveaways, Alice nominees, and other updates.
-SIGN UP NOW and receive FREE download of the 1st 3 chapters of the expat e-book Libby's Life.
+Includes weekly worldly wisdom, book recommendations, and Alice Award nominees.
+SIGN UP NOW.

 FOR, BY & ABOUT DISPLACED CREATIVES CHECK OUT OUR INTERVIEWS with memoirists, novelists, entrepreneurs & other creative types whose work is an oddly compelling (?!) blend of cultures.